What I believe

 Credibility from doing

 The best advice comes from people who are still building.
-Not just advising.
-Actually shipping, making decisions, feeling the consequences.
+Not people who only talk about building.

-I build my own products alongside my consulting work.
-I run into the same problems my clients do: scope creep, integration headaches, the temptation to over-engineer.
-That's not a distraction from my advisory work.
-It's what keeps it honest.
+I build my own products alongside client work.
+I still run into scope creep, awkward integrations, and the temptation to over-engineer.
+That is not a distraction from the advisory work.
+It is what keeps it honest.

-Founders deserve guidance from someone with skin in the game, someone who's recently been wrong and learned from it.
+Founders deserve guidance from someone with skin in the game, someone who has been wrong recently enough to learn from it.
 If your advisor's only product is advice, ask what they're pressure-testing their ideas against.

 Get in touch